0xPolygon/polygon-docs/docs/learn/agglayer.md

 ### Fragmented liquidity

-Although developers have now the freedom to build on chains that suit their needs, or design their own chains, the current setup lacks cross-chain interoperability.
+Although developers today have the freedom to build on chains that suit their needs, or design their own chains, the current setup lacks cross-chain interoperability.

-As seen in the above diagram, each chain connects directly to Ethereum.
-Since every chain has its separate and exclusive bridge contract, any transfer of assets from Chain A to Chain B must go via Ethereum.
-This means a simple cross-chain transfer of assets involves more chain interactions than necessary.
+As seen in the above diagram, each chain connects directly to Ethereum via a bridge contract, and so any transfer of assets from Chain A to Chain B must go via Ethereum.

 Reliance on bridging in order to connect what are essentially isolated networks, is a common interoperability solution.
 But it translates to fragmented liquidity, and a less than ideal user experience.